 Comment ID Full comment Officer Comment/Action With reference to Table 30 Sui Houses in multiple occupation; the differentiation between C4 and setting of 1 cycle space per habitable room + 0.01 Public visitor space per habitable room is fully supported.
 To do otherwise would seem counter to the ideals of the SPD and frustrate the ability of residents to travel by this means.
 With reference to Table 13 E Clinics, health centres etc; it is our experience that this category masks a huge spectrum of operations and that the standards can significantly exaggerate the quantum of car parking required.
 Regard has to be had to the intensity of the operation and patient turn-around times.
 However, we accept that the standards cannot cater for every scenario and present an optimum so a departure could be supported where justified.
 4.3 Variation from the parking standards Subject to affording greater flexibility in the parking standards for C3 dwellings in zones A and B, by means of presenting the optimum standards as a range, this section is supported.
 5 OTHER CONSIDERATIONS 5.1 Loading and servicing No comment.
 5.2 Shared parking We are pleased to see reference made to shared parking, which could be facilitated through a parking management plan is the way envisaged by para.
 5.22 5.3 Mobility scooters No comment.
 5.4 Coach and minibus No comment.
-5.5 Car clubs and car sharing We welcome the commentary on car clubs and their complementary role (as set out at para 5.5.5).
-Whilst we can see the benefits of subscribing to a single operator, it should also be beholden on the Council to ensure that this offers best value.
+5.5 Car clubs and car sharing We welcome the council to ensure that this offers best value.
 There would not appear anything requiring car club bays in new development.
 Whilst this might well be intentional and acknowledge the need for flexibility; this could be a requirement together with short stay loading bays where proposals for flatted and housing schemes in zones A and B incorporate surface parking (noting that we have recommended an optimum range).
-This would ensure that opportunities to deliver car clubs / car sharing schemes either now or
+This would ensure that opportunities to deliver car clubs / car sharing schemes enther now or in the future is not lost.
+5.6 Holiday accommodation No comment.
+5.7 Drainage No comment.
+5.12 Street design Footnote 16 is missing.
+Appendix C(i) We welcome the clarification of par